docker/compose/docs/faq.md

 If you don’t see your question here, feel free to drop by `#docker-compose` on freenode IRC and ask the community.

-## Why do my services take 10 seconds to stop?
+## Why do my services take 10 seconds to recreate or stop?

 Compose stop attempts to stop a container by sending a `SIGTERM`.
 It then waits for a [default timeout of 10 seconds](./reference/stop.md).
 After the timeout,